 Great Plateau Shrine locations

-In order to go through the snowy mountain, and reach the shrine you’ll need something to warm you up.
+Hard part about these shrines are the ones in the mountains.
+In order to go through the snowy mountain, and reach the shrines you’ll need something to warm you up.
 You can use a torch melee weapon.
 Swing your torch over the fire to light it.
 If you have Spicy Pepper, Raw Meat and Hyrule Bass you can make Spicy Meat and Seafood Fry meal that gives cold resistance, and if you give the meal to the old man in the cottage during the night, he’ll reward you with Warm Doublet.
 We have a comprehensive guide

 How to protect from cold & solve Old Man’s Warm Doublet recipe